-Research and education in this division cover fundamental problems in developmental biology, including organ morphogenesis in Drosophila, respiratory/circulatory system development in mouse, and evolutional morphology in vertebrates.
-(S. Hayashi, M. Morimoto)
+Research and education in this division cover fundamental problems in developmental biology and tissue regeneration in respiratory/circulatory system in mouse, and active hypometabolism such as hibernation.
+We also provide research opportunities using cutting edge technologies in bioimaging, stem cell biology, gene expression and organ regeneration.
+(M. Morimoto)